onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 171:30
 before long all landline telephones will
 171:34
-be replaced by mobile phones tape script
+be replaced by mobile phones tapescript
 171:40
 10 point 2 1 the
 171:45